MuratTunc/go-weather-forecast/README.md

-# BASIC POSTGRESQL APPLICATION VIA GOLANG
+# WEATHER SERVICE APPLICATION VIA GOLANG

 In this study, I will try to introduce the simplest postgreSQL applicaiton using the Golang programming language.
 Intermediate level knowledge of Golang language will be sufficient.